 (because we are ALL storytellers)

-Queer Memoir is an NYC-based storytelling event for the entire lesbian, gay, bisexual, transgender and gender-nonconforming community.
-Queer Memoir is an opportunity to give voice to our collective queer experiences as well as preserve and document our complex queer history.
-We’ve been around ten years and have hosted hundreds of events including more than 500 storytellers.
+Queer Memoir is a multi-venue all ages LGBT storytelling series; our aim is to give voice to our collective queer experiences as well as preserve and document our complex queer history.

 The motto of the well known Moth story performance series is “real stories told live without notes” while the motto of Queer Memoir is “real stories told live with whatever you need to get your story told.”